Silence during chaos: Why the X outage is a call to arms for proactive monitoring

 Below, we dissect the outage’s timeline and the urgent lessons for businesses navigating today’s fragile digital ecosystem.

-X outage explained: What really happened?
+X outage explained: What happened?

 On March 10, 2025, starting at 5:30 AM EDT, users worldwide were abruptly disconnected from X. Over the next 24 hours, waves of outages—punctuated by brief recoveries—left users stranded, unable to access feeds, send messages, or engage with content.
 The disruption spanned 30+ countries, from Argentina to the UAE, underscoring the platform’s global reliance.